httpout/httpout.github.io/reference/response/headers-sent.md

 grand_parent: Reference
 ---

-To check whether the [headers](/reference/response/headers.html) has already been sent. returns a `bool`.
+To check whether the [headers](/reference/response/headers.html) has already been sent.
+It returns a `bool`.